 Overall Graduate GPA: 3.00

-- Students must earn a C or above on all CC-CHI coursework.
-Please note that students must earn a B or above in each course stacked into the MS-CHI degree program.
+- Please note that students must earn a B or above in each course stacked into the MS-CHI degree program.

 - Only courses used for CC-CHI completion count toward overall GPA calculation.

 Required Coursework: 12 credits.
 Choose four courses from the following list.

 |B M I/I SY E 617||Health Information Systems||3|